How we are paid

 This preliminary one-hour meeting is at our cost, with no obligation on either party to progress matters further.

-The way that you pay for financial advice is changing from the end of 2012, with product providers no longer being allowed to set the level of commission payable to your adviser, as they have in the past.
-This has created the illusion that financial advice is 'free', whereas the cost has been paid for through the higher product charges and exit penalties applied to these products.
+The way that you pay for financial advice changed from the end of 2012, with product providers no longer being allowed to set the level of commission payable to your adviser, as they have in the past.
+This created the illusion that financial advice is 'free', whereas the cost had been paid for through the higher product charges and exit penalties applied to those products.

 Fees will usually be based on the complexity of the work to be completed, the level of technical knowledge and experience required and the time spent in researching and recommending the most suitable option for your needs.
 Our fees do not currently attract an additional VAT charge, although this may change in the future.

-Where we move on to implement the financial plan by arranging, for instance, a life policy or pension plan, we may still be paid commission by the provider, usually an insurance company, for the successful placing of your business.
-We will always tell you about any commission we earn, and it will be taken into account in settling our agreed cost.
+Where we move on to implement the financial plan by arranging, for instance, an investment or pension plan, an implementation fee may also be payable.
+We will always tell you about any payments we may receive from the recommended product providers, and this will be taken into account in settling our agreed fees.

-We aim to provide you with a regular review service and our fee for this starts from 0.5% per annum of the funds under advice, although this may be reduced for larger portfolios.
-This can also be taken as either a fee or on a commission basis, or by using a combination of both payment options.
+We aim to provide you with a regular review service and our fee for this is typically 0.6% per annum of the value of funds under advice (subject to a minimum fee based on the level of service you need), although bespoke terms are available for larger portfolios.
+This can also be paid as either a fee or from the product provider, or by using a combination of both payment options.